JamesMalkin/EfficientBayes/README.md

 - Figures 2,3 and 4 can be found in folder:- *figures*

-- A generic neural network trained under the performance-reliability cost tradeoff can be run through *network.py*
+- A generic neural network trained under the performance-reliability cost tradeoff can be run using *network.py*